-A major assumption of the seasonal threshold based temporal change freeze/thaw classification is that the major temporal shifts in brightness temperature are caused by land surface dielectric changes from temporal freeze/thaw transitions.
+A major assumption of the freeze/thaw algorithms and classification is that the major temporal shifts in brightness temperature are caused by land surface dielectric changes from temporal freeze/thaw transitions.
 This assumption generally holds for higher latitudes and elevations where seasonal frozen temperatures are a significant part of the annual cycle and a large constraint to land surface water mobility and ecosystem processes (e.g., Kim et al. 2012).
 However, freeze/thaw classification accuracy is expected to be reduced where other environmental factors may cause large temporal shifts in brightness temperature, including large rainfall events and surface inundation, and changes in vegetation biomass (e.g. phenology, disturbance and land cover change).
-While there is a strong NPR response to freeze/thaw transitions, NPR is not stable during summer due to the influence of vegetation, soil moisture, etc. Depolarization of summer season measurements leads to false freeze retrievals that must be mitigated.
-Winter season false thaw in areas of complex terrain due to uncertainty in the references due to sub-grid heterogeneity.
+While there is a strong NPR response to freeze/thaw transitions, the NPR may be less stable during the growing season due to seasonal changes in vegetation canopy cover and soil moisture, etc. Depolarization of growing season measurements leads to false freeze retrievals that must be mitigated.
+Winter season false thaw retrievals can occur in areas of complex terrain due to uncertainty in reference FT conditions contributed from sub-grid land surface heterogeneity.

-The SMAP L3_FT_P product distinguishes 4 levels of freeze/thaw conditions determined from the ascending (6AM) and descending (6PM) orbit retrievals, including frozen (from both AM and PM overpass times), non-frozen (AM and PM), transitional (AM frozen; PM non-frozen) and inverse-transitional (AM non-frozen; PM frozen) states.
-The L3_FT_P product has sufficient fidelity and accuracy to distinguish diurnal freeze/thaw state changes common during seasonal transitions and temperate climate zones, and including frost-related impacts to vegetation productivity (e.g. Kim et al. 2014b).
+The SMAP L3\FT\P product distinguishes 4 levels of freeze/thaw conditions determined from the descending (6AM) and ascending (6PM) orbit retrievals, including frozen (from both AM and PM overpass times), non-frozen (AM and PM), transitional (AM frozen; PM non-frozen) and inverse-transitional (AM non-frozen; PM frozen) states.
+The L3\FT\P product has sufficient fidelity and accuracy to distinguish diurnal freeze/thaw state changes common during seasonal transitions and temperate climate zones, and including frost-related impacts to vegetation productivity (e.g. Kim et al. 2014b).